-The hospital, which was first mentioned in 1309, yet possibly was even older, served as accommodation for the poor and sick and was mutually funded by the city and the abbey.
+The hospital, which was first mentioned in 1309, yet possibly was even older, served as accommodation for the poor and sick and was mutually funded by the city and collegiate church.
 Both were responsible for the administration of donations, bestowals and proceeds from the estate.
 The hospital was entirely reliant on the charity, endowments and benevolence of individuals or brotherhoods for providing help to the poorest and weakest in society.
 Following the construction of the new hospital, the facility served as a school from 1836 to 1880.
 The property has been in private possession since then.

 The Gothic building stock can only be recognised in the gable facing the street.

 The hospital building, which consisted of the chapel and the adjoining poorhouse, was very much altered in the 19th century.
 A map from 1826 shows the entire complex in plan.

 In the photo from around 1900, we see the "Hospitalpütz" surrounded by children.

 The establishment of a hospital, probably even before it was first mentioned in 1309, was also connected with the development of the monastery.
 Since the synods of Aachen in 817 and 836, the collegiate foundations were required to maintain a hospital for the sick and the poor.